jarun/buku/README.md

       -p, --print [...]    show details of bookmark by DB index accepts indices and ranges
                            show all bookmarks, if no arguments
-      -f, --format N       fields to show in -p or search output
+      -f, --format N       fields to show in -p or Json search output
                            1: URL, 2: URL and tag, 3: title
       -r, --replace oldtag [newtag ...]
                            replace oldtag with newtag everywhere